 Potential economic concentrations of nickel, copper, chromium and/or platinum group elements ("PGE") may be present in the more basal parts of the LALIC.
 Results from drilling will assist in determining the base and the top of the intrusion, both potential locations for mineralisation.

-A summary of the drill holes and significant results are set out in Appendix 1.
+A summary of the drill holes (21GAC032 - 21GAC113) and latest significant results are set out in Appendix 1.